 Practical Gap Year Experiences

-Gap year students usually engage in research, clinical work, community service or a combination of the three.
+Gap year students usually engage in academic work, research, clinical work, community service or a combination of the four.

 Research could fall into categories like basic science or public health and might mean continuing with existing projects, such as working with an undergraduate professor, or finding new opportunities.
 Because research is essential for getting into medical school, this is an especially fruitful way to spend your gap year if you haven’t accumulated much experience as an undergraduate.